planarnetwork/dtd2mysql/README.md

 ### missing data
 At present journey segments, class legends, rounding rules, print formats  and the fares data feed meta data are not imported.
 They are either deprecated or irrelevant.
 Raise an issue or PR if you would like them added.

+### timetable format

+The timetable data does not map to a relational database in a very logical fashion so all LO, LI and LT records map to a single `stop_time` table.

 ## Contributing